iriscodinggit/philosophers/README.md

 `./philo 5 800 200 200`

-"I eat, therefore I am." — Descartes, probably
+"I eat, therefore I am." — Descartes

-"To fork or not to fork." — Shakespeare, definitely not "Concurrency is hard." — You, after this project 😅
+"To fork or not to fork." — Shakespeare

+"Concurrency is hard." — You, after this project xD